Joan Baez in Palo Alto: Her First Protest

 But Joan believed the air raid drill was similarly silly.
 The night before the drill she checked her father’s physics books to confirm what she suspected: that students wouldn’t have nearly enough time to go home in the event of a real attack.
 Missiles launched from the USSR would reach Palo Alto in less than half an hour.
 In fact, on January 14th, her father, a University of Redlands professor had written a letter to the Palo Alto Times forum section calling the drill “unrealistic.”

-And a Voice to Sing With, three bells rang to indicate that the drill had begun.
+When the drill came, Joan was in French class.
+As Baez tells the story in her autobiography, And a Voice to Sing With, three bells rang to indicate that the drill had begun.
 “With pounding heart,” Joan just sat at her desk reading.
 When her teacher waved her to the door, Joan said “I’m not going.”
 The teacher said in a

 French accent, “Now what ees eet.”
 Joan responded with a mix of teen-age attitude and true bravery, “I’m protesting this stupid air raid drill because it is false and misleading.
 I’m staying here in my seat.”
 According to Baez his response was to walk out of the classroom, muttering the words, “Comme vous etes un enfant terrible!”